thatavieira/Backend-Challenge-Products-Api/README.md

     python3 main.py

-Obs.: You must have PostgreSQL installed, if not you can use Docker as below.
+Ps.: You must have PostgreSQL installed, if not you can use Docker as below.

 * Docker - Optional